GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

   }
 ```

 Briefly, this code code performs a partial parse on the input string using the `Sudoer.spec` rule that we looked at earlier.

-After the equals sign, we describe the *exact* partial parse tree - partial because we are only parsing against with the spec rule, not the whole file rule.
+After the equals sign, we describe the *exact* partial parse tree - partial because we are only parsing against the spec rule, not the whole file rule.

 Once I was able to match the generated tree with the testcase tree, the tests passed.
 You can tell your tests are passing when `augparse` gives no output, like this: